mejbaulmubin786/TechStackNotes/Programming Language/PHP/2. Basic PHP Programming/Functions/Anonymous.md

-Certainly!
-Here’s a full, detailed chapter on **Anonymous Functions** in PHP, perfect for a book structure.

----

 ## Chapter: Anonymous Functions in PHP

 Anonymous functions, also known as lambda functions or closures, are functions without names.
 They are primarily used for short-lived tasks, often in cases where a callback function is required or a function needs to be used only once.
 Anonymous functions are powerful because they can capture and use variables from their surrounding scope, enabling dynamic programming approaches and creating more flexible, modular code.